McLean Hospital 115 Mill Street Belmont, MA 02478

-Semi-private and private bedrooms are designed to offer residents a comfortable retreat during leisure time.
+Semi-private and private bedrooms are designed to offer a comfortable retreat during leisure time.
 We offer wireless internet access and have computers available for patient use.
 Appleton’s comfortable sitting and gathering areas are full of natural light and picturesque views of the surrounding area.

 Appleton is only a few miles away from many recreational, educational, and vocational opportunities in the Greater Boston area.
-There are numerous colleges, adult education programs, and volunteer opportunities that residents can integrate into their treatment plans.
+There are numerous colleges, adult education programs, and volunteer opportunities that patients can integrate into their treatment plans.
 Cambridge and Boston are easily accessible by public transportation.

 Appleton specializes in comprehensive diagnosis, treatment, and rehabilitative care for adults ages 18 and over who have a primary diagnosis of psychosis and bipolar disorder with or without co-occurring conditions such as substance use, mood, personality, or anxiety disorders.
-Our individualized care helps residents effectively manage their illnesses and symptoms so they can learn to live as independently as possible.
+Our individualized care helps patients effectively manage their illnesses and symptoms so they can learn to live as independently as possible.
 People come to Appleton from across the United States and around the world.
 We can help arrange admission from most domestic or international locations.

 Our self-pay program is best suited for those who may benefit from a residential program structure.
-Though some residents may be seeking this level of care for the first time, individuals often come to Appleton from other residential programs or from inpatient units at McLean or elsewhere.
-The average length of stay is between two to three months; however, some residents may benefit from longer periods of treatment.
+Though some may be seeking this level of care for the first time, individuals often come to Appleton from other residential programs or from inpatient units at McLean or elsewhere.
+The average length of stay is between two to three months; however, some patients may benefit from longer periods of treatment.

 For more information or to make a referral, please contact:

 We hope to answer your call directly or will return your call or email within one business day.